florian-beetz/bachelor-thesis/thesis.md

 the figure.
 The base of the architecture is the *Model* component, that encapsulates the entities used in the application.
 Building on top of that component is the *Logic* component, that contains all business logic.
-The *Preferences* component provides the functionality to load and store user defined settings.
+The *Preferences* component provides the functionality to load and store user-defined settings.
 JabRef's command line interface is encapsulated in the *+CLI* component and the top layer is constituted by the graphical user interface in the *+GUI* component.
 Additionally, there exist some additional global classes, that may be used anywhere in the application.